soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/what-the-sensitive-information-types-look-for.md

 ### Pattern

 - The string "User Id", "User ID", "uid", or "UserId"
-- Any combination of between 1-200 ????? characters
+- Any combination of between 1-200 lower- or uppercase letters, digits, symbols, special characters, or spaces
 - The string "Password" or "pwd" where "pwd" is not preceded by a lowercase letter
 - An equal sign (=)
 - Any character that is not a dollar sign ($), percent symbol (%), greater than symbol (>), at symbol (@), quotation mark ("), semicolon (;), left brace ([), or left bracket ({)